About This Article

 Adderall is a tablet which contains both amphetamine and dextroamphetamine and while very similar to Ritalin, it has been proven to be more addictive and its effects are longer-lasting too.

 Adderall works by promoting dopamine production in your brain which as a result.
 Some of the side effects of Adderall include insomnia, restlessness, headaches, and due to lack of appetite, weight loss.
-A study that was conducted in 2012 showed that over 116,000 Americans had been through a rehabilitation program for Adderall or a similar drug.
+A study that was conducted in 2012 showed that over 116,000 Americans had been through a rehabilitation programme for Adderall or a similar drug.

 7 — Valium